 |Mobile Heavy Equipment Mechanics, Except Engines||8.2%||$51,920|

-Average salaries range from $42,000 to $65,000 for careers related to ag mech.
+Average salaries range from $42,190 to $65,230 (25th to 75th percentile) for careers related to ag mech.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Agricultural Mechanization Major Jobs
+Amount of Education Required for Careers Related to Agricultural Mechanization

-Some careers associated with ag mech may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+Some degrees associated with ag mech may require an advanced degree, while others may not even require a bachelor’s in the field.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Some College Courses||5.6%|